Belgian finance minister quits over banking dispute

 “Through my political inspiration, which is rooted ... in the Christian Democratic workers movement, some can’t imagine me doing my duty as a finance minister in an impartial way, even though the allegations cannot be firmed up at all,” Vanackere told a news conference on Tuesday.

+The Flemish Christian Democrats, who will retain the post, said they would appoint a successor as soon as possible, but would not say when that might be.

-Geens will have little warm-up before the government starts negotiations this month on adjusting its austerity program.
+Belgium’s government is to start negotiations this month on adjusting its austerity program.

 Belgium cut its budget deficit to about 3 percent of gross domestic product in 2012 from 3.7 percent in 2011, with 14.5 billion euros of savings, including plans to raise the effective retirement age.
 It aims to trim the deficit further, to 2.15 percent of GDP, with a 3.4 billion euro savings package agreed.